Natural Resources Job Board

 Schedule:

-Interns are required to work for 35 hours/week minimum.
-The typical schedule runs from Monday through Friday, from 6:30 am until 12:30 pm and 3:30 pm to 5:30 pm.
-Weekends are free time for interns; therefore, you can do as please (travel, hike, relax).
-No refunds on food and lodging will be available if the intern decides to leave the station.
-Projects may sometimes run into the weekend; in which case the days will be returned to them during the week.
+Banding runs every weekday Monday through Friday, from 5:30 am until 11:00 am.
+Weekends are free time for interns; therefore, you can do as you please (travel, hike, relax).
+No refunds on food and lodging will be available if the apprentice decides to leave the station.
+The intern supervisor(s) will be responsible for designing a schedule with the intern each week that is reasonable and includes work on the various projects.

 We look forward to hearing from you!